quetzyg/IoTap/README.md

 <details>
 <summary><strong>Shelly Gen1</strong>: Configuration Example</summary>

-In this scenario, only devices with MAC addresses `AA:BB:CC:DD:EE:FF` and `11:22:33:44:55:66` will receive the configuration.
+In this scenario, devices with MAC addresses `AA:BB:CC:DD:EE:FF` and `11:22:33:44:55:66` will be skipped, while the remaining discovered devices will be configured.

 **Example:**
 ```json